dfakhrizaman/daffascript/src/posts/not-everything-needs-an-app.md

-# Not Everything Needs an App: Tech, Activism, and Stepping Outside
+# Not Everything Needs an App: Tech, Activism, and Touching Grass

 ## Do We Really Need Another App for That?